cogentpages/Simple-Password-Salting/README.md

 ## Why this project
 People normally says "you do not need to reinvent the wheel" if it's already existing.
 True enough, but nobody says you cannot enhance nor improve the wheel, and this is the purpose of this project.
 The main purpose for now is to establish a concrete foundation of another bigger project. :)

+For now, you can use the codes anytime and update it at your own expense.

 ## What it Does
 - Generates and Retrieves Salts for each enrolled user
 - Generates JSON file, if not yet existing, to your prefered path
 - Generate hashed password.

 ## Usage
 1. Add the dll to your project reference.
+You can download the compiled dll or compile the psalt project and add to your VS solution
 2. Add psalt to Usings
 3. Initialize Psalt. e.g.